In This Article

 Before moving into AI, he co-founded High-Flyer Quantitative Investment Management in 2015, a hedge fund that used AI to analyze stock market trends.
 The fund became highly successful, managing over $8 billion in assets.
 His experience in AI-powered financial models eventually led him to explore the potential of artificial intelligence beyond trading.

-In 2023, Liang launched DeepSeek with the goal of developing powerful AI models that could compete with global leaders like OpenAI and Google DeepMind.
+In 2023, Liang launched DeepSeek to develop powerful AI models that could compete with global leaders like OpenAI and Google DeepMind.
 But his approach was different—he wanted to make high-performance AI models open-source, allowing developers and businesses to use them freely.
 He also focused on making AI more efficient, reducing the high costs associated with training large models.

 DeepSeek is headquartered in Hangzhou, China, and as of January 2025, it has a team of no more than 200 people, including researchers and engineers specializing in deep learning, reinforcement learning, and large-scale AI training.